haroldcampbell/performance-grids/README.md

 The `grid-data-source` attribute must be an array of hashes.

 Each hash must consist of the following:
-- col: indicates which column the data belongs to
+- col: Indicates which column the data belongs to
-- title: the title of the data in the column
+- title: The title of the data in the column
-- row: the list of rows for the column.
+- row: The list of rows for the column.

 Below is an example of the `json` data that is expected.